-Instructor Date Class Period Unsatisfactory Fair Average Good Excellent No opportunity to observe Class began on time.
-Class activities indicated good planning.
-Class lasted for entire scheduled time.
-4 5 Students seemed interested in the presentation.
+Instructor Date

+Class Period

+Unsatisfactory Fair Average Good Excellent

+n/a No opportunity to observe

+2. 3.
+4. 5.
+6. 7.
+8. 9.
 Students took notes.
-6 7 Students' participation in activities was appropriate.
-Instructor's presentation was appropriate (professional).
-Instructor demonstrated self-confidence and poise.
-10 The general class atmosphere reflected mutual respect and regard.
-The best activ vity I noticed was
+Students' participation in activities was appropriate.

+Comments:

+The best activ ity I noticed was

 I think improvement could be made in

 I have seen this report:

 Signature of Instructor

-Signature of Instructor
+Signature of Historical

 Date

 Instructor Comments:

+·

 Signature of Division Chair, Dean, or Vice President